MicrosoftDocs/customer-insights/ci-docs/diagnostics.md

 - **Audit Events**
   - **APIEvent** - enables change tracking via the Dynamics 365 Customer Insights UI.
 - **Operational Events**
-  - **WorkflowEvent** - lets you set up [Data Sources](data-sources.md), [unify](data-unification.md), [enrich](enrichment-hub.md), and finally [export](export-destinations.md) data into other systems.
+  - **WorkflowEvent** - lets you set up [data sources](data-sources.md), [unify](data-unification.md), [enrich](enrichment-hub.md), and [export](export-destinations.md) data into other systems.
 These steps can be done individually (for example, trigger a single export).
-They can also run orchestrated (for example, data refresh from data sources that triggers the unification process, which will pull in enrichments and once done export the data into another system).
+They can also run orchestrated (for example, data refresh from data sources that trigger the unification process, which will pull in enrichments and export the data into another system).
 For more information, see the [WorkflowEvent Schema](#workflow-event-schema).
   - **APIEvent** - sends all API calls of the customers instance to Dynamics 365 Customer Insights.
 For more information, see the [APIEvent Schema](#api-event-schema).

 ## Set up the diagnostic settings